slevithan/regex-utilities/README.md

 ### `execUnescaped`

-Return a match object for the first unescaped version of a pattern in the given context, or `null`.
+Returns a match object for the first unescaped instance of a pattern that is in the given context.
+Else, returns `null`.

 ### `hasUnescaped`

-Check whether an unescaped version of a pattern appears in the given context.
+Checks whether an unescaped instance of a pattern appears in the given context.

 ### `forEachUnescaped`

-Run a callback on each unescaped version of a pattern in the given context.
+Runs a callback for each unescaped instance of a pattern that is in the given context.

 ### `replaceUnescaped`

-Replaces the given pattern only when it's unescaped and in the given context.
+Replaces all unescaped instances of a pattern that are in the given context.

 ### `getGroupContents`

-Given a regex pattern and start position (just after the group's opening delimiter), return the contents of the group, accounting for escaped characters, nested groups, and character classes.
+Returns the contents of the group within the given pattern, with the group being identified by the position where its contents start (i.e., just *after* the group's opening delimiter).
+Accounts for escaped characters, nested groups, and character classes.
 Returns the rest of the string if the group is unclosed.